 Please fill out a separate checklist for each company you wish to form

-A significant amount of explanatory material follows.
-If you wish to skip this, you can go directly to the questions beginning on page 6.
+A significant amount of explanatory material follows in this first section, prior to the questionnaire.
+If you wish to skip this material, you can go directly to the questions beginning on page 6.

-Texas and Nevada have great LLC laws and are our preferred states for entity formation.
+Texas and Nevada have advantageous LLC laws and are our preferred states for entity formation.
 For more information on our suggestions for asset protection generally, see our web article Asset Protection in Texas.

 The great majority of new companies that we form are LLCs, particularly the new series LLC (suitable for multiple assets), since we no longer recommend corporations for most of our clients’ investments.
 See our web article LLCs in Texas – The Series LLC.